 Most often the two documents do not have the same balance.
 Usually it is due to two common items:

 - Outstanding Items – From the bank’s perspective, they have no idea of the checks written that are in the mail or in the hands of a payee.
 All they know is that they have paid checks presented.
 In addition any deposits in transit (sitting in the night box or in a safe for physical transfer to the bank) are also not recorded to their ledger for this account.
-So banks use the term ‘outstanding’ as they are not aware of these items.
+Banks use the term ‘outstanding’ as they are not aware of these items.

 - Unrecorded Items – Similar to how banks address their issues, bookkeepers must address items on a bank statement but not in the ledger.
 There are many common bank items that are withdrawn from the account and do not exist in the ledger for the business.
 Examples include fees, interest paid, loan payments or overdraft penalties.
 ‘Unrecorded’ refers to the fact that the item is not recorded to a journal in the business books of record.